ktaylor63/southeast/site/content/articles/on-the-front-lines.md

 “And you have 10 minutes to do it,” he said.

-Chop, chop, chop went the hoes as they hit hard-packed dirt.
+*Chop, chop, chop* went the hoes as they hit hard-packed dirt.
 Sweat poured in the 90-degree heat.
 Breathing grew more labored.
 Five minutes later, they’d connected the fire line to the black top.

 “Well done,” Carpenter said.

 The conservancy owns or manages 24,000 acres here along the Chattahoochee Fall Line, a biodiverse swath of land that arcs from Augusta through Macon and Columbus and into Alabama.
 The Atlantic Ocean lapped at the fall line’s edge 65 million years ago.
 Today, the red clay soil of north Georgia gives way to the sandy soil of the coastal plain.
-The region is home to gopher tortoises, red-cockaded woodpeckers, pitcher plants and wild orchids &mdash; all species beloved by conservationists.
+The region is home to gopher tortoises, red-cockaded woodpeckers, pitcher plants and wild orchids -- all species beloved by conservationists.

 {{< figure class="photo-center" src="/images/pages/prescribed-fire-burning.jpg" alt="Light smoke rises between the trees." caption="Smoke rises through the forest during a prescribed fire.
 Photo by Nicole Vidal, USFWS." >}}

 The Service, the Conservancy, the state of Georgia and a slew of nonprofits and landowners are cobbling together a corridor of protected lands along the Fall Line.
 Fort Benning, the ever-growing Army base nearby, is critical to the corridor’s success.
 The Department of Defense has purchased thousands of acres outside the base’s eastern perimeter as a buffer to keep subdivisions and sprawl from impacting the military’s ability to train.
 The land is permanently protected and allows conservation groups to plant longleaf pine which requires prescribed fire.

 “This work helps a lot, helps the gopher tortoises, the woodpeckers and the longleaf pine, the native habitat and all sorts of ecological stuff,” said Griffin, a self-described redneck from Cayce, South Carolina.
 “It’s a good thing to do.”

-{{< figure class="photo-center" src="/images/pages/austin-griffin-firefighter-working.jpg" alt="A man in firefighting gear preparing supplies in a black crate." caption="Austin Griffin readies supplies for the prescribed burn.
-Photo by Nicole Vidal, USFWS." >}}

 His nickname, written in block letters on his firefighting helmet, is “Big Country.”
 He was raised by his grandmother, a sweet but, when necessary, stern woman.
 He fished and hunted.
 He earned a GED and drifted from roofing to construction to truck repair jobs.